Dragonchain-Community/dragonchain-uvn-installer/README.md

     ```sudo ./install_dragonchain_uvn.sh```

-- Additional ndoes can be installed by choosing option [yes] when prompted at the end of the initial node installation.
+- Additional nodes can be installed by choosing option [yes] when prompted at the end of the initial node installation.

 ### To UPGRADE a Running Dragonchain Unmanaged Node: